anzboi/go118_examples/generics/README.md

 }
 ```

-DISCLAIMER: What we have described here is not quite accurate to how generics are actually implemented.
-It is actually closer to c++ templates.
-Generics can and do find there way into a go program in subtle ways (see the changes to the `reflect` package).
-This description may also not perfectly match how generics work in other languages.
+DISCLAIMER: What we have described here is a useful framework to think about generics.
+The actual implementation may differ.
+The [design proposal](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#efficiency) does not specify how to implement generics, but provides a few options.

 ### So where does generic code fit?